Where Does Dust Come From?

 As mentioned before, fiber is one of the major compositions of dust.
 Do you know where fibers are concentrated the most?
 Yes, it’s in your closet.
 Your towels, beddings, and clothes are most likely stored in your closet.
 Every time you swing the closet door, you create a dust storm that you can’t see with your naked eyes.

 Of course, you can’t really prevent your clothes, bedding, and towels from shedding, but there is a way you can minimize the problem.
-What you can do is to box or bag your clothes, towels or beddings.
+What you can do is box or bag your clothes, towels, or beddings.
 The best ones to use are clear plastic boxes.

 Clear plastic boxes, lockdown, and isolate dust.
 Furthermore, it prevents other sources of dust from settling on your clothes.
-Lastly, it’s a lot easier to wipe clean the outside of the box than cleaning your clothes from dust.
+Lastly, it’s a lot easier to wipe clean the outside of the box than to clean your clothes from dust.